sayyaari/Battleship/README.md

 ```csharp
 singlePlayerBoard.HasLost
 ```
-## Implementation overview
+## Design principles
 Some basic principles which always have been considered during the implementation:

 * Ensuring that any piece of code added to the project can be testable independently and can be mocked when testing other components.
 * The classes should be easy to read and understand at first sight as much as possible and without burning them with too many responsibilities.

-## Classes overview
+## Classes & interfaces overview

 ### Model main classes
-##### IBoard, Board
+#### IBoard, Board
    The public face interface of the project for tracking the player state

-##### IBoardGrid, BoardGrid
+#### IBoardGrid, BoardGrid
    Managing the board grid.
 Any access to grid cells and managing them is done through this class The grid origin coordinate is x = 0, y = 0.

-##### ICell, Cell
+#### ICell, Cell
    Represents any cell on the grid.
 Any operation cell level like attacking a cell should be done through this class and will affect the state of the cell.

-##### OccupiedArea
+#### OccupiedArea
    The area of grid (cells) occupied by a specific ship is represented and handled by this class

-##### Ship
+#### Ship
    Represents a ship of a specific size located at starting position. with a specific direction (Horizontal/Vertical) *In vertical direction it is always from starting position toward the top of the grid and in horizontal direction the area will be from starting position toward right of the grid.*

-##### Direction
+#### Direction
    An Enum with two Horizontal and Vertical members.

-##### BoardDimension
+#### BoardDimension
    A struct to represent the dimension (with and height) of the board gird.

-##### ShipSize
+#### ShipSize
    A struct to represent the length of the ship

 ### Factories
-##### IBoardFactory, BoardFactory
+#### IBoardFactory, BoardFactory
    To create a board

-##### IBoardGridFactory, BoardGridFactory
+#### IBoardGridFactory, BoardGridFactory
    To create and initialize the BoardGrid

-##### ICellFactory, CellFactory
+#### ICellFactory, CellFactory
    To create and initialize a cells of the board grid

 ### Exceptions
-##### OutOfRangePosition
+#### OutOfRangePosition
    Represents a Position is not inside the board grid

-##### ShipeNotFittedInBoard
+#### ShipeNotFittedInBoard
    To be thrown when to inform that a Ship cannot be added to the board

 ### Validators
-##### IPositionValidator, PositionValidator
+#### IPositionValidator, PositionValidator
    To validate whether a specific position is inside a board or not

 ### Services
-##### IPositionGenerator, PositionGenerator
+#### IPositionGenerator, PositionGenerator
    Generates set of positions of an area in the board grid which a ship is supposed to sit there